 Antonio F. Neri has been a director of the Company since December 2017.
 Mr. Neri has served as President and Chief Executive Officer of Hewlett Packard Enterprise Company ("Hewlett Packard Enterprise") (technology company) since February 2018.
-At Hewlett Packard Enterprise, he also served as President from June 2017 to February 2018 and Executive Vice President and General Manager, Enterprise Group from 2015 to June 2017.
-Prior to Hewlett Packard Enterprise's spinoff from HP Inc. (technology company), Mr. Neri held a variety of leadership roles at HP Inc. since 1995, including Senior Vice President and General Manager, Enterprise Group from October 2014 to November 2015, Senior Vice President and General Manager, HP Servers from September 2013 to October 2014 and Senior Vice President and General Manager, HP Technology Services from August 2011 to September 2013.
-Mr. Neri has served as a director of Hewlett Packard Enterprise since February 2018.
-He was a director of H3C Technologies Co., LTD (information technology company), from May 2016 to July 2017.
-From March 2012 to February 2013, Mr. Neri was a director of Mphasis Limited (cloud technology company).
+At Hewlett Packard Enterprise, he also served as President from June 2017 to February 2018 and Executive Vice President and General Manager, Enterprise Group from November 2015 to June 2017.
+Prior to Hewlett Packard Enterprise's spinoff from HP Inc. (technology company), Mr. Neri held a variety of leadership roles at HP Inc. since 1995, including Senior Vice President and General Manager.
+Enterprise Group from October 2014 to November 2015, Senior Vice President and General Manager, HP Servers from September 2013 to October 2014 and Senior Vice President and General Manager, HP Technology Services from August 2011 to September 2013.
+Mr. Neri has served as a director of Hewlett Packard Enterprise since 2018.
+He was a director of H3C Technologies Co., LTD (information technology company), from 2016 to 2017.
+From 2012 to 2013, Mr. Neri was a director of Mphasis Limited (cloud technology company).

-Mr. Neri has significant technology and marketing and public relations experience, having held several leadership positions at firms that provide technology solutions to the business and public sectors, including his current position of President and CEO of a large, multinational enterprise information technology company.
+Mr. Neri has significant technology and marketing and consumer insights experience, having held several leadership positions at firms that provide technology solutions to the business and public sectors, including his current position of President and CEO of a large, multinational enterprise information technology company.
 In addition, Mr. Neri brings CEO and finance experience to the Board gained through his positions with Hewlett Packard Enterprise.
-Further, Mr. Neri qualifies as an "audit committee financial expert" under the SEC's rules.
+Mr. Neri qualifies as an "audit committee financial expert" under the SEC's rules.